Vz0n/discord_hacking/open_redirect/mee6.md

 https://github.com/user-attachments/assets/929fb78d-3956-4261-9943-64070681bc2b

-This could have passed as just a minor bug or an informative one, but one of the MEE6 devs answered me that the bug was out of scope following the "HackerOne program" and the rest of the message felt like "go fuck yourself".
+This could have passed as just a minor bug or an informative one, but one of the MEE6 devs answered me that the bug was out of scope following the "HackerOne program".

-Welp: this motherfuckers don't even have a HackerOne program, they only have [this shitty Notion site](https://mee6.notion.site/Bug-bounty-program-47c17360a9ce498d8caf37035004cf80) and there is nothing about open redirects being out of scope, that's why I bothered to report this.
+Welp: this guys don't even have a HackerOne program, they only have [this shitty Notion site](https://mee6.notion.site/Bug-bounty-program-47c17360a9ce498d8caf37035004cf80) and there is nothing about open redirects being out of scope, that's why I bothered to report this.
 This just seems foolery to avoid giving me a reward, and personally I don't give a fuck about it (considering that it was "in the scope", It was only 50$, as it's a low one).
-The thing that gets me mad is how he threated me.
+Just saying "Hey, we don't consider this a security issue with impact on the site" was more easy than creating a big message with lies which can be easily disproved.

-So Aleks, if you're reading this; suck my cock, you fucking liar.
+So Aleks, if you're reading this; don't be a fukcing liar.